Cholianlll/Quant_Crypto/README.md

 # Quantitative Trading on Cryptocurrency

+Different quantitative strategies on the cryptocurrency, where has been verified with real trading.

 Cholian (Chao Li)

 cholianli970518 dot gmail dot com

 > This is a free version with limited features.
-If you want to experience the complete features, please contact the author.
+If you want to implement it in your real account, please contact the author.

 # Table of Contents
 * [Introduction](#introduction)